 I can’t speak too much about whether an online degree is worth it from Coursera because they’re pretty tight lipped about it on their website.
 You have to request information directly from them, and then they go over all your different options.

 The price of an online degree will vary depending on the university you get the degree from and how many classes you’re taking or need to take.

 At first glance, Coursera substantially cuts down on the cost of a degree.
 It’s also nice that you can do it while working full-time as well or juggle it around your other commitments.

 You’ll miss out on some things, like in-person contact and ease of talking to your professors, but for the price cut alone, I think it’s worth considering

-To get the full experience of Coursera, I decided to take a course.
+To get the full experience of Coursera and to write the best Coursera review I could, I decided to take a course.

 Based on what I read online and the fact that I’ve decided to embark on a much needed health kick in 2020, I chose Yale University’s The Science of Well-Being.

 I figured some personal development in the wellbeing space was a great way to start out 2020.
 As it turns out, I was right.

 Registering for the course was easy.
 When you get to the homepage on Coursera, you can explore all of Coursera.

 Go through the topics until you find something you like.
 For me, it was The Science of Well-Being.